While still taking care of yourself

 Depression and bipolar disorder affect nearly 15 percent of teens and one in three teens will meet the criteria for an anxiety disorder by the time they’re 18, so negative feelings, when they last a long time or are overwhelming, are nothing to be dismissive of.

-“I have a number of students who come to me and the presenting problem of the day might not be their own symptoms,” says Lindsay Macchia, PhD, an associate psychologist at the Child Mind Institute.
+“I have a number of students who come to me and the presenting problem of the day might not be their own symptoms,” says Lindsay Macchia, PhD, a clinical psychologist.
 “It really is impacting them so much to have to feel responsible for their friends as well.”

 Dr. Macchia says that this can take on different forms, from a friend going through a bad breakup to a conflict among friends to self-harm or even suicidal ideation.
 She says that young adults often need an emotional outlet but aren’t comfortable going to adults.
 “Rather than going to a parent who they think might get upset or scared,” she explains, “they turn to their friend instead.”